bblais/bblais.github.io-src/content/articles/religion/Fine Tuning - Probability.md

 P(T|\text{life})&\sim \int_\phi P(\text{life}|\phi,T)P(\phi|T)P(T) d\phi
 \end{aligned}
 $$
-We can take the priors to be equal, $P(N)=P(T)=0.5$ for the moment, which is equivalent to ignoring the priors -- something apologists always do.
+If we can take the priors to be equal, $P(N)=P(T)=0.5$ for the moment it  is equivalent to ignoring the priors -- something apologists always do.
 The argument then becomes that the likelihood ratios are so skewed that no reasonable difference in priors could overcome it.
 This will come up again in the objections.

 ## The argument